 - SITE Comprehensive Inspector can perform level 1, 2 or 3 inspections.
 They are also technicians and/or sweeps.

-The next time you are ready to purchase a Comox Valley luxury home aim high and contact Brett Cairns of REMAX Ocean Pacific Realty.
+The next time you are ready to purchase luxury properties in the Valley with fireplaces and other features aim high and contact Brett Cairns of REMAX Ocean Pacific Realty.

 Published by Brett Cairns